 Insulate your attic, crawl space and basement.
 Though many people put this task off because the initial investment can be pricey, insulating your attic and basement walls can produce a significant savings to your heating bills.

 Turn down your thermostat.
 The Department of Energy claims that turning your thermostat down by just one degree for an eight-hour period can cut your heating bill by one percent.
-Consider then when the kids are off to school and you are heading off to work each day.
+This is something to consider when the kids are off to school and you are heading off to work each day.
 You can also do this at bedtime.
 Add an extra blanket or two to make up the difference in warmth.

 Speaking of thermostat… go smart!
 A programmable thermostat will take the pressure off having to remember to adjust the thermostat when you are off to bed or on your way out the door.
 Set your temperatures and times according to your schedule and go!